matt0923/cse15l-lab-reports/LabReport1.md

 Directory after code was ran: **/home** <br>
 Error? **No** <br>
 <br>
-Running the command "cd" results in nothing being done because the cd command needs a target directory to jump to.
-Even though this command doesn't directly result in an error, using this command without an argument gets us nowhere.
+Running the command "cd" with no arguments results in you being put in the home directory.
+In this example we were already in the home directory, making it look like the command did nothing, when in reality it functioned as intended.

 ## cd command with a path to a directory as an argument:
 ```